windows10isgood/my-joke-virus/README FRIST!.md

-a jokes virus that i created from bat from exe. you can run on real PC.
+a jokes virus that i created from bat to exe. you can run on real PC, and your friend PC.

 No MBR Killer
 No Destructive